Welcome to Suzuki Lab!

 Prenatal Hidden Hunger

-Hidden hunger stems from intake of inadequate quality diets, resulting in micronutrient (vitamins) deficiencies that impact health conditions.
+Hidden hunger stems from the intake of inadequate quality diets, resulting in micronutrient (vitamin) deficiencies that impact health conditions.
 In the U.S., food and nutrition insecurity often co-exist with obesity as these individuals tend to consume high-fat foods that are low in protein and micronutrients.
-The CDC reported that obesity in the U.S. is increasing, the age-adjusted prevalence of obesity in adults was 42.4% (2017-2018), and ~29% of U.S. women were obese before pregnancy (2019).
+The CDC reported that obesity in the U.S. is increasing; the age-adjusted prevalence of obesity in adults was 42.4% (2017-2018), and ~29% of U.S. women were obese before pregnancy (2019).
 Maternal obesity significantly increases the risks of obesity and liver diseases in adult offspring.
-The Bronx, NY, where we locate, is one of the nation’s poorest, least healthy, and most racially and ethnically diverse urban communities.
+We aim to understand how prenatal hidden hunger exposure affects childhood obesity.

 Want to know more?